 This Macro Financial Modeling initiative offers financial support for doctoral students in economics or other fields pursuing innovative work on macroeconomic models with financial sector linkages or related topics in this area.

-The application deadline for the next round of funding will be January 31, 2018 deadline.
-The 2017 fellowships will be announced in Spring 2017.
+The application deadline for the next round of funding will be February 10, 2018.

 This research initiative works to construct better, more comprehensive models for assessing systemic risk stemming from activities in the financial sector that can impact the economy as a whole.
 To encourage new research in this area, we are funding relevant dissertation proposals that examine:

 - Macroeconometric models and methods with financial sector constraints

 - Software and tools that evaluate new macroeconomic models